 The fill rate for courses scheduled during the day for the 2014 thru the 2016 academic years for the Spanish was above 70%.
 The fill rate for courses scheduled during the night for the 2013 thru the 2015 academic years for the Spanish was around 30%.
 In 2016, there was a 10% decline of night courses.
-Spanish II, Spanish 52A and Spanish 52B courses are always offered during the daytime in the off-campus cites.
-Spanish I courses are always offered during the daytime and nighttime and in the Spring semester, Spanish I is offered Friday night and Saturday afternoon.
-In Fall, the conversation courses Spanish 21/22 are offered on Saturday mornings.
+Spanish II, Spanish 52A and Spanish 52B courses are always offered during the daytime in the off-campus facilities.
+Spanish 1 courses are always offered during the daytime and nighttime and in the spring semester, Spanish 1 is offered Friday night and Saturday afternoon.
+In fall, the conversation courses Spanish 21/22 are offered on Saturday mornings.

-Spanish III, Spanish IV, Spanish 52A and 52B courses are offered every other semester during the nighttime.
-Since 2017, Spanish III is now offered during summer as part of the enrollment success for the Early College program.
+Spanish 3, Spanish 4, Spanish 52A and 52B courses are offered every other semester during the nighttime.
+Since 2017, Spanish 3 is now offered during summer as part of the enrollment success for the Early College program.

-Japanese has been offered since the Fall of 2016 during daytime.
+Japanese has been offered since the fall of 2016 during daytime.
 The day and night scheduling courses for the 2017 academic year for Sign Language/Interpreter program consists of Sing Language Training 111 been offered in the day and night time.